Another short fire round of Q&A – the 2017 edition!

 Q- If you were starting from scratch where would you begin first?

-I would actually re-do our kitchen, as much as I love it- that was the first room we tackled when we moved in (I’m talking the same day!) but I’ve always dreamt of having a huge kitchen island.
-One day we will probably do our kitchen again with a new layout incorporating a big long kitchen island!
+I would love to actually properly do our kitchen, as much as I love it- that was the first room we tackled when we moved in with cosmetic changes (I’m talking the same day!) but I’ve always dreamt of having a huge kitchen island.
+One day we will probably do our kitchen properly with a new layout incorporating a big long kitchen island!

 Q – What’s best for a glass extractor?